Scotland is "seriously considering" ticket levy on stadium and arena gigs to support grassroots venues

 However, critics have claimed that the tax could further price out those on lower incomes because these concerts are already expensive and come with additional fees.

-Tickets for Taylor Swift‘s upcoming ‘Eras Tour’ concerts at the Murrayfield Stadium in Edinburgh, for example, cost £109.40 for general standing access.
+Tickets for Taylor Swift‘s upcoming ‘Eras Tour’ dates at the Murrayfield Stadium in Edinburgh, for example, cost £109.40 for general standing access.
 The top-tier VIP package is priced at £661.40.

 Mark Davyd, chief executive of MVT, told The Times that they were “actively advocating” the proposed ticket levy in Scotland.